adamajammary/libsdl2gui/README.md

 void LSG_SetPageListItem(const std::string& id, int row, const std::string& item);
 ```

-Updates and overwrites the item on the current page of the \<list\> component.
+Updates and overwrites the item on the current page of the list.

 Parameters